Grockle

 That is, until his new Devon friends ask for his help.
 To help would mean returning to London and confronting his aggressive past.

-Available in a 6"x9" paperback or as a downloaded eBook
+Soon to be available as a hardback, the book is currently available as a 6"x9" paperback or as a downloaded eBook

 Barry S Dowding

 Those who know North Devon well will know that a Grockle is a slightly derogatory Devonian word for a visitor but Barry is no Grockle.
 Originally from London Barry has lived in North Devon for so long he can only be described as a local.
 He has written many stories during a busy life travelling around England and Wales, but 'Grockle' is Barry's first published novel.
+He will be donating any profit from the sale of the book towards research into Alzheimer's disease.